hydevip/express-server/README.md

 ## Overview

 This project is a backend server application built with Node.js and Express.
-It is designed to handle HTTP requests, log activities, secure the application, and manage API rate limiting.
+It is designed to handle HTTP requests, log activities, secure the application, and manage API rate limiting, generic error handler middleware and generic async handler for the routes controllers.
 The server also supports multi-core systems by utilizing clustering to run multiple instances.

 ## Requirements
  Node Js v20.9.0